Mac Minard and Frank Szollosi: New tools and common ground for elk management

 People are also reading…

 Collectively, this package of bills represent small but important steps forward to rebuild trust and provide new ideas to help redistribute elk, improve hunter success rates, and maintain positive relationships between hunters, landowners and outfitters.
-Not every organization who has worked on this package gets everything they want, but that’s the nature of collaboration.
+Not every organization that has worked on this package gets everything it wants, but that’s the nature of collaboration.
 We think small steps forward today will help us to find more common ground tomorrow.

 We agreed early on that more tools were needed to decrease hunting pressure and increase hunter success rates.
 We’ve hit on a few innovative ways to begin accomplishing that goal.